otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 **Alice**

 1. Receives the DAKE-2 message from the Prekey Server.
-1. Retrieves the ephemeral public keys from the Prekey Server (encoded in the DAKE-2 message):
+1. Retrieves the ephemeral public keys for the Prekey Server (encoded in the DAKE-2 message):
-    * Validates that the received ECDH ephemeral public key `S` is on curve Ed448, as defined in section
+    * Validates that the received ECDH ephemeral public key `S` is on curve Ed448, as defined in the
       [Verifying that a point is on the curve](#https://github.com/otrv4/otrv4/blob/master/otrv4.md#verifying-that-a-point-is-on-the-curve) section of the OTRv4 protocol.
 If the verification fails, she rejects the message and does not send anything further.